codelittinc/engineering-hiring/README.md

 3. Knowledge verification interview
 4. General considerations

-Our goal is ideally to have the four steps completed in two weeks.
+Our goal is to have the four steps completed in two weeks, in an ideal scenario.

 ### 1. Meeting interview

-This is the first interview, and it doesn't need to be made by an engineer, it can be made by an experienced member of the HR team.
-During this phase we want to know the person better, we want to see if they are a team player, if they prefer books or movies, if they are more like an engineer or a leader.
-If they likes to dance or to fight (why not both?).
+This is the first interview, and it doesn't need to be conducted by an engineer, it can be run by an experienced member of the HR team.
+During this phase we want to learn more about the person, we want to see if they're a team player, if they prefer books or movies, if they're more like an engineer or a leader.
+If they like to dance or to fight (why not both?).
 This is a culture fit interview, and you are trying to discover if this is a person that you would like to work with.

 Since this is the first interview remember that you are being interviewed as well.
 The person on the other side wants to know if Codelitt is the place they want to spend the next days of their life.